-The Common Desktop Environment is a graphical user interface for $UNIX^{TM}$ in its various flavors (AIX^{TM} , HP/UX^{TM} , Solaris TM , UnixWare TM , etc.).
+The Common Desktop Environment is a graphical user interface for $UNIX^{\circledast}$ in its various flavors (AIX, HP/UX, SolarisTM, UnixWare, and so forth).
 UNIX is a powerful and portable operating system.
 The desktop now brings unparalleled ease of use to UNIX.